kmaasrud/vmc-fys4411/doc/src/07_appendix.md

 ## Source code

-All source code for both the Rust VMC implementation and this document is found on the following GitHub Repository
+All source code for both the Rust VMC implementation and this document is found in the following GitHub Repository

 <https://github.com/kmaasrud/vmc-fys4411>